tilt-dev/tilt/docs/_build/html/_sources/first_example.md.txt

 tilt up oneup
 ```

 Your terminal will turn into a status box that lets you watch your server come up.

-When it's ready, type `Enter` to see the oneup logs.
+When it's ready,
+you will see the status icon turn green.
+The logs in the botton pane will display
+"Serving oneup on 8000."

 ![oneup server logs](_static/oneup.png)